kgal-pan/content/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdstrikeFalconSandboxV2/README.md

 ### cs-falcon-sandbox-submit-sample
 ***
-Submit a file from investigation to analysis server
+Submits a file from the investigation to the analysis server.

 #### Base Command